tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

     - explicit-route-objects-always;

       The container has been renamed as 'explicit-route-objects'.
-This change is not affecting any IETF standard YANG models since this grouping has not yet been used by any YANG model defined in existing IETF RFCs.
+This change is not affecting any IETF standard YANG data models since this grouping has not yet been used by any YANG data model defined in existing IETF RFCs.

 - generic-path-metric-bounds: